jhap1982/giveituruguay/2017/2017-04-12 - Verizon Center, Washington, D.C., USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-Dark Necessities
+5. Dark Necessities
-The Adventures of Rain Dance Maggie
+6. The Adventures of Rain Dance Maggie
-Go Robot
+7. Go Robot
-Sweet and Low part of
+8. Sweet and Low part of
-Californication
+9. Californication
-What Is Soul? jam
+10. What Is Soul? jam
-Charlie
+11. Charlie
-The Getaway
+12. The Getaway
-Aeroplane
+13. Aeroplane
-Dreams of a Samurai
+14. Dreams of a Samurai
-Suck My Kiss
+15. Suck My Kiss
-Soul to Squeeze
+16. Soul to Squeeze
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Goodbye Angels
+18. Goodbye Angels
-Give It Away
+19. Give It Away

 ## Notes